 If the checker is procedural, all static assertion statements in the checker are added to the pending procedural assertion queue for their process when the checker instantiation is reached in process execution, and then may mature or be flushed like any procedural concurrent assertion (see 16.15.6.2).

-If the checker is statically instantiated inside another checker, any of its static assertions are treated as if instantiated in the parent checker, and thus will also be queued when an instantiation of its toplevel ancestor in the checker hierarchy is visited in procedural code.
+If the checker is statically instantiated inside another checker, any of its static assertions are treated as if instantiated in the parent checker, and thus will also be queued when an instantiation of its top-level ancestor in the checker hierarchy is visited in procedural code.

 WITH

 Immediate assertions, including deferred assertions, are handled normally as described in 16.3 and 16.4.
 Procedural concurrent assertion statements in a checker shall be treated just like other procedural assertion statements as described in 16.15.6.
 However, static concurrent assertion statements within a checker are treated as if they appear at the checker’s instantiation point:.
-If the checker is instantiated inside another checker, any of its static assertions, both concurrent and deferred, are treated as if instantiated in the parent checker.
+If the checker is instantiated inside some scope, any of its static assertions, both concurrent and deferred, are treated as if instantiated in this scope.
 Therefore, the following applies for static concurrent assertions within a checker:

 If the checker is static, the concurrent assertions assertion statements are continually monitored, and begin execution on any time step matching their initial clock event.